 In principles of design, pattern is the repetition of more than one design element.
 While repetition focuses on a single element being repeated, pattern refers to multiple elements repeated throughout a design (e.g. wallpapers and backgrounds).

 A seamless pattern is a repeated set of elements that flows without a flaw to create a unit.
 You can see seamless patterns predominantly in interior design when using tiles.
 The use of patterns can enhance the viewer's experience and the look of a final design.

 In the example below, the pattern repeats itself from edge to edge without any disruptions.
 The pattern is composed of multiple elements with varying sizes and depths.

 Principles of Design: Rhythm

-Rhythm has more complexity than the previous principles of repetition and pattern.
+Rhythm, a principle of design, has more complexity than the previous principles of repetition and pattern.
 Repetition and pattern are applied to the same element throughout a design.
 Rhythm is the visual tempo of a combination of elements when used repeatedly, and with variation, it gives the feeling of organized movement.